 5. Look for speedy ways to source candidates

-- Programmatic advertising: Programmatic advertising means running paid ad campaigns to advertise your job openings.
-If you’ve got the budget, programmatic advertising can help you raise awareness about your openings, build your employer brand, and earn some promising applicants.
+- Programmatic advertising: Programmatic advertising means running paid ad campaigns to certain target groups to advertise your job openings.
+If you’ve got the budget, programmatic advertising can help you raise awareness about your openings, build your employer brand, and earn some promising applicants as a result.

 - Social sourcing: Use social media networks like LinkedIn, Facebook, Twitter, etc. to identify the people in your industry who could be good fits for your company.
 You can even use offline events like industry gatherings and meetups to connect with your ideal candidates.

 - Internal talent auditing: Stay updated on the status of your internal talent situations.
-You might find you’re able to fill some positions just via internal promotions.
+You may find you’re able to fill some positions just via internal promotions.

-When you get enough applications, you’ll be able to move to the screening phase sooner, which will result in a shorter time to hire.
+Once you get enough quality applications, you’ll be able to identify the best candidates sooner, which will result in improving your time to hire.

 6. Invest in a good Application Tracking System (ATS)

 A good ATS helps you at each point during your hiring process.
-Right from posting your job ad on multiple job boards to notifying you in real time as people apply, an ATS can automate large parts of your hiring.
+All the way from posting your job ad on multiple job boards to notifying you in real time as people apply, an ATS can help you increase efficiency throughout large parts of your hiring process.

-With interview scheduling, application streamlining and sorting, talent pipeline building, compliance-checking, candidate experience optimizing, and automation capabilities, an ATS is the ultimate tool to power up your hiring and reduce your average time to hire.
+With interview scheduling, application streamlining and sorting, talent pipeline building, compliance-checking, and automation capabilities, an ATS is a core tool to structure your hiring process and reduce your average time to hire.

-- IQ Test on average adds between 2.6 and 4.4 days
+- A cognitive ability assessment adds between 2.6 and 4.4 days on average

-- Job Skills Test on average adds between 0.6 and 1.5 days
+- A job skills test adds between 0.6 and 1.5 days on average

-- Personality Test on average adds between 0.9 and 1.3 days
+- A personality questionnaire adds between 0.9 and 1.3 days on average

-Harver, has helped many companies (like Netflix and Zappos) bring down their time to hire (without compromising on the quality of the candidates).
-Find out if Harver can help you to improve your time to hire.
+Harver has helped many companies (like Netflix and Zappos for example) decrease their time to hire without compromising on the quality of the candidates.

 Harver automates part of the hiring funnel